-The Imaginative Schools Network is a diverse and international professional learning community connected by a belief in the value of imagination for all learning.
+Our vision: The Imaginative Schools Network will be a diverse and international professional learning community connected by a belief in the value of imagination for all learning.

 Growing engaged minds; imagining and making better worlds.